 Move-in housing allowance is available OCONUS only and helps cover the cost of miscellaneous expenses such as appliances, lease taxes or one-time rent-related expenses, or security expenses (in high-threat areas) for an off-installation move.
 Because MIHA varies depending on currency rates and by location, check with your RAP office for details.

 Relocation and travel allowances help service members offset the cost of moving from one duty station to another.
 They include:

 - Per diem - Available for both CONUS and OCONUS moves, per diem reimburses you and your family for meals and lodging during travel to a new duty station.
 Per diem is based on a 350-mile, one-day travel distance.

 - Monetary allowance in lieu of transportation - Also known as "mileage," MALT is paid when you or your family drive to the new duty station.
 It is payable for both CONUS and OCONUS moves.

-- Temporary lodging allowance - At OCONUS duty stations, TLA is meant to partially offset cost of temporary lodging and meals while you wait for permanent housing.
+- Temporary lodging allowance - At OCONUS duty stations, TLA is meant to partially offset cost of lodging and meals while you wait for permanent housing.
 It will help pay for lodging at your overseas duty station while you wait for government housing or find housing off the installation.
 There is a sixty-day maximum when arriving at a new duty station and a ten-day maximum when leaving.

 - Temporary lodging expense - For CONUS moves, TLE is meant to partially offset costs of lodging and meals when you need temporary housing.
 It is available for CONUS to CONUS moves up to ten days.
 For the CONUS portion of a CONUS-to-OCONUS, TLE is payable for up to five days.